 10. Be Aware of Airlines that Overbook.
 According to recent stats, the airlines most widely known for displacing passengers include Delta and United, with Delta leading the charge at 130,00 displaced passengers in 2016.
 Conversely, Virgin, Hawaiian, and JetBlue have the least incidents of involuntarily bumping, with stats between 5-18 of every 100,000 passengers having been denied boarding.
 Jet Blue and Virgin are known to avoid the practice of overbooking, but if and when it happens, they reward their customers well.
 American Airlines, Air Canada, and Air Transat tend to fall somewhere in the middle.

 Extra Advice: Remain Calm, Polite, and Reasonable.
 Despite taking all precautions, if it turns out that you encounter a scenario where you are being denied your seat, be sure to remain calm, polite, reasonable, and compliant.
 If there is no legitimate reason to put up a fight and you have the flexibility to arrive at your destination a bit later than intended, then be sure to comply immediately and politely ask how you will be compensated.
-Airline reps likely will be fairer, and perhaps even generous, with passengers that make the process easy.
+Airline reps likely will be fairer, and perhaps more generous with passengers that help make the process easy.

 However, if there is an authentic reason as to why you absolutely need to be on time – reasons such as work issues, attending a wedding or funeral, a family crisis, etc. – then ask to speak with the airline rep with the most authority and calmly and politely present your dilemma along with a courteous plea to remain on the flight.
 Chances are that you will be shown more respect, compassion, and concern than the passenger who is creating a scene by yelling obscenities and threats.